dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/custom-formatters.md

 For an input formatter example, see the [sample app](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/web-api/advanced/custom-formatters/sample).

-> [!NOTE]
-> You can't do constructor dependency injection in a formatter class.
-For example, you can't get a logger by adding a logger parameter to the constructor.
-To access services, you have to use the context object that gets passed in to your methods.
-A code example [below](#read-write) shows how to do this.
+Constructor dependency injection can ***not*** be done in a formatter class.
+For example, the logger cannot be added as logger parameter to the constructor.
+To access services, use the context object that gets passed in to the methods.
+A code example in this doc and the [download code](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/web-api/advanced/custom-formatters/sample) show how to do this.

-### Override CanReadType/CanWriteType
+### Override CanReadType and CanWriteType

-Specify the type you can deserialize into or serialize from by overriding the `CanReadType` or `CanWriteType` methods.
-For example, you might only be able to create vCard text from a `Contact` type and vice versa.
+Specify the type to deserialize into or serialize from by overriding the `CanReadType` or `CanWriteType` methods.
+For example, creating vCard text from a `Contact` type and vice versa.

 [!code-csharp[](custom-formatters/sample/Formatters/VcardOutputFormatter.cs?name=canwritetype)]